StatementWe provide information on the current situation at the Warsaw Philharmonic

 Auditions for the posts at the WarsawPhil OrchestraWarsaw Philharmonic invites to auditions for the posts of assistant concertmaster, double bass and percussion

 Warsaw Philharmonic Orchestra

-The symphony orchestra of the Warsaw Philharmonic has to its credit over 140 tours on five continents and has appeared in almost every major concert hall where it has been warmly received by audiences and praised by music critics for its excellent and dynamic performances.
-The orchestra has also performed at many prestigious international festivals among others in Vienna, Berlin, Prague, Bergen, Lucerne, Montreux, Moscow, Brussels, Florence, Bordeaux and Athens as well as the “La Folle Journee” festivals in Nantes, Bilbao, Lisbon and Tokyo.
-The National Philharmonic also regularly participates in the F. Chopin International Piano Competition, the “Warsaw Autumn” Contemporary Music Festival, the “Chopin and his Europe” Festival and the Ludwig van Beethoven Easter Festival.
-It records for Polish Radio, Polish and foreign record labels as well as film companies.
-Since 2016 r.
-Warsaw Philharmonic has introduced regular online streaming of selected concerts.
+The Warsaw Philharmonic Symphony Orchestra has made over 150 concert tours around five continents, and has appeared in all of the world’s major concert venues, each time receiving high acclaim from audiences and critics alike for its superb and charismatic interpretations.
+The ensemble has performed at many prestigious international festivals, including in Vienna, Berlin, Prague, Bergen, Lucerne, Montreux, Moscow, Brussels, Florence, Bordeaux, Athens, Bilbao, Lisbon, and Tokyo, as well as at the La Folle Journée Festival in Nantes.
+The Warsaw Philharmonic Orchestra participates regularly in the International Fryderyk Chopin Piano Competition, the Warsaw Autumn International Festival of Contemporary Music, the Chopin and His Europe International Music Festival, and the Ludwig van Beethoven Easter Festival.
+It has recorded for Polish Radio, Polish and foreign record labels, and film companies.
+In 2016, the Orchestra also launched regular on‑line streaming of selected concerts.